SanPen/GridCal/README.md

 ### Power Flow

-GridCal has the most power flow features in any open-source software.
+VeraGrid has the most power flow features in any open-source software.
 The following table shows the features present in each solver:

 |                                                                     | Newton Raphson  |Powell Dog-leg|Levenberg-Marquardt|Iwamoto|Fast-decoupled|Gauss-seidel|Holomorphic embedding|Linear without voltage modules|Linear with voltage modules|